bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

 \end{align}
 $

-The left side gives us the distribution of theta of training task A and then B. All the information learned when solving task A is contained in the conditional probability $p(\theta | \mathcal{D}_A)$.
-This is esentially the initilization of the network before we train on task B
+The left side gives us the distribution of theta of training task A and then B. All the information learned when solving task A is contained in the conditional probability $p(\theta | \mathcal{D}_A).
+This is essentially the initilization of the network before we train on task B.

 #theta|D_a

 #This conditional probability can tell us which parameters are important in solving task A.

-Having this as our initilization tells us the weights $\Theta$ will reach are influenced by $\Theta_A$.
-I.e the network is more likely to setlle on weights closer to $\Theta_A$ in weight space.
+Having this as our initilization tells us the weights $\Theta$ will finally reach are influenced by $\Theta_A$.
+The network is more likely to settle on weights closer to $\Theta_A$ in weight space.
 However, the abstract representations these weights represent are very sensitive to magnitude changes to the weights.
 So even though we have a natural inclination to end up closer to the solution of Task A in weight space, it is still too far in representation space.

-Next, what is Mackay's work on Laplace approximation and how is it relevant here?
-I skimmed the paper and this is what I suspect is the answer.
+This posterior has all the information about what the network learnt from task A.

--why posterior is intractable

-Rather than numerically approximating the posterior distribituion, we model it as a multivariate normal distribution using $\theta_A^*$  as the means.
-What about the variance?
+The posterior $p(\theta | \mathcal{D}_A)$ is intractable i.e very difficult to compute thus we use an approximation.
+Rather than numerically approximating the posterior distribituion, we approximate it as a multivariate normal distribution using $\theta_A^*$  as the means.
+For the variance?
 We're going to specify the variance for each variable as <a href="https://en.wikipedia.org/wiki/Precision_(statistics)">precision</a>, the reciprocal of the variance.
  Why is this?

  <div id="container">